-- provides a place to remember people, events, moods.
+- provides a place to remember people, events, and moods.
 Whatever you choose to record.

 This personal journal is a great way to capture areas of your life.
-In fact, a bullet journal is fantastic to use for self management.
-There are so many different topics you can keep track of with a bullet journal.
-Also, the journal can be set up with a yearly view, monthly views, daily views and even to do lists.
+In fact, a bullet journal is fantastic to use for self-management.
+You can keep track of many different topics with a bullet journal.
+Also, the journal can be set up with yearly views, monthly views, daily views, and even to-do lists.

-What I love about bullet journals is that you can track your habits, your spendings, your business, your life.
+What I love about bullet journals is that you can track your habits, spending, business, and life.
 There is so much that can be tracked and beautifully displayed the way you would like to display it.
 A bullet journal is like your life organizer.

 Starting a bullet journal.

-The first thing to do is to choose a bullet journal to start creating and tracking with.
+The first thing to do is choose a bullet journal to start creating and tracking.
 Next, get some ideas on what to track in your journal.
 Pinterest is a great place to research bullet journal ideas.

 Ideas to track in a bullet journal.